-Those looking for a dairy-free milk substitute have probably stumbled across almond milk and wondered, “Is almond milk good for you?”
-Whether you’re a vegan, sensitive to milk or just don’t like the taste, almond milk is a fabulous alternative.
+Those looking for a dairy-free milk substitute have most likely come across almond milk and wondered, “Is almond milk good for you?”
+Whether you’re vegan, lactose intolerant, or simply dislike the taste of milk, almond milk is an amazing substitute.

-While almond milk is becoming more and more popular, it’s important to note that it doesn’t provide as much protein or calcium to be a complete substitute, so make sure you receive adequate amounts from other sources.
-One cup only has one gram of protein versus 8 grams in cow’s milk, and 2 milligrams of calcium versus 300 milligrams in cow’s milk.
+While almond milk is becoming more popular, keep in mind that it does not provide enough protein or calcium to be a complete substitute, so make sure you get enough from other sources.
+A cup of almond milk contains only 1 gram of protein compared to 8 grams of protein in cow’s milk and 2 milligrams of calcium compared to 300 milligrams in cow’s milk.

-As with everything you buy, make sure to check the labels and purchase almond milk that contains the least amount of preservatives and other additives.
+As with anything else, read the labels and choose almond milk with the least preservatives and other additives.

 1. It helps with weight management.

-One cup of almond milk contains only 60 calories, as opposed to 146 calories in whole milk, 122 calories in 2 percent, 102 calories in 1 percent, and 86 calories in skim.
-It makes for a great substitute that will help you lose or maintain your current weight.
+One cup of almond milk has only 60 calories, compared to 146 calories in whole milk, 122 calories in 2% fat milk, 102 calories in 1% fat milk, and 86 calories in skim milk.
+It is an excellent substitute for losing or maintaining your current weight.

 2. It keeps your heart healthy.